-We will depend on permitted withdrawals and loans from our sponsor or management team to fund our search, to pay our taxes and to complete our initial business combination.
+We will depend on Permitted Withdrawals and loans from our Sponsor or management team to fund our search, to pay our taxes and to complete our initial business combination.
 If we are unable to obtain such loans, we may be unable to complete our initial business combination.

-We fund our working capital requirements prior to the time of our initial business combination with permitted withdrawals from the interest earned on the Trust Account, subject to an annual limit of \$1,000,000.
+We fund our working capital requirements prior to the time of our initial business combination with Permitted Withdrawals from the interest earned on the Trust Account, subject to an annual limit of \$1,000,000.
 In addition, our Sponsor, an affiliate of our Sponsor, or our officers and directors may (without obligation) loan us funds as may be required to fund our working capital requirements.
 Based upon current interest rates, we expect the Trust Account to generate approximately \$12,000 of interest annually (assuming an interest rate of 0.08% per year); however, we can provide no assurances regarding this amount.
-If we are required to seek additional capital, we would need to borrow funds from our sponsor, management team, or other third parties to operate -or we may be forced to liquidate.
+If we are required to seek additional capital, we would need to borrow funds from our sponsor, management team, or other third parties to operate-or we may be forced to liquidate.
 Neither our Sponsor nor members of our management team or any of their respective affiliates is under any obligation or other duty to loan funds to us in such circumstances.
 Any such loans would be repaid only from funds held outside the Trust Account or from funds released to us upon completion of our initial business combination.
 If we are unable to complete our initial business combination because we do not have sufficient funds available to us, we will be forced to cease operations and liquidate the Trust Account.
 In such case, our public stockholders may receive only \$10.00 per share (or less in certain circumstances) and our warrants will expire worthless.
 Please see "Item 1A.
-Risk Factors - If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.00 per share" and other risk factors herein.
+Risk Factors - Risks Relating to Our Business Operations and Our Search for and Consummation of, or Inability to Consummate, an Initial Business Combination - If third parties bring claims against us, the proceeds held in the Trust Account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.00 per share" and other risk factors herein.